The Illinois & Michigan Canal

 The canal's path was decided upon when the Indian Boundary line in 1816 was established, when representatives of the Potawatomi, Ottawa, and Chippewa tribes signed the agreement, "which defined a corridor to allow European settlers access to Lake Michigan for the construction of a waterway."
 (Wiss, Janney, Elstner Associates)

-Upon completion, it was 60 feet wide and six feet deep, and originally served passengers in addition to transporting barges.
+Upon completion in 1848, it was 60 feet wide and six feet deep, and originally served passengers in addition to transporting barges.
 Passenger service ended when the Chicago Rock Island & Pacific Railroad began service in 1853.

 |A Map of the I&M canal.
 The gap in Joliet is where the canal met the waters of the Des Plaines River.
 This map comes from a new map I'm working on of abandoned rivers that may or may not get a public release.|

 Along with the railroads, the canal was an integral part of making Chicago a central transportation hub in the United States, and establishing Illinois' cultural ties with the Northeast.
 The canal influenced the decision of Congress to extend the border of Illinois from the southern tip of Lake Michigan to its current border, ensuring that the canal would be located in a singular state, which would help balance the influence of slave states, when the number of free and slave states were equal in the US.

 The commerce of the City of Chicago and the region also improved as did the infrastructure.
 One example of this is the Morton Salt Company, which is still operating to this day, and used the canal to transport salt across the US.

 "Peerless," Morton Salt Co. on I & M Canal - Courtesy of Lewis University.

 It also influenced population trends at the time, as when Illinois first became a state, much of its population was located in the Southern part of the state, while only subsistence farming took place in northern Illinois.